-Your healthcare provider may have you get out of bed and walk as soon as possible after surgery.
+You will be helped to walk around as soon as possible after surgery to prevent blood clots.
 You may be need to stay in the hospital overnight, or you may be able to go home after surgery.
 You will have pain, swelling, bruising, and tenderness on your breasts for about 1 month.
 You may need to wear a special support bra or compression bandage while you heal.

 Risks of breast augmentation:

-You may bleed more than expected, get an infection, or develop a hematoma near your incisions.
-A hematoma is a collection of blood.
+You may bleed more than expected or develop an infection.
 You may have an allergic reaction to the implants.
-Your breasts may look uneven in certain areas.
-You may have pain or changes in sensation, such as numbness, in your breasts.
+Your breasts may be numb in areas or look uneven.
 You may not be able to breastfeed.
 Scar tissue may form around the implant.
 The implant may wear out, burst, or leak.
-You may need another surgery to fix any problems that happen after surgery.
-You may get a blood clot in your leg or arm.
-This can be life-threatening.
+You may develop a life-threatening blood clot.

 Seek care immediately if: